– Are you afraid, Papageno?

 How can we breathe the magic of opera into our daily lives?
 How can we surprise an audience that has already lived half of their lives?
 For the Austrian director Anna Bernreitner, breaking down barriers is nothing new: as the head of the artistic collective OPER RUND UM, she has staged performances in places as disparate as a pub, a swimming pool, a tropical greenhouse, and a supermarket.
 In Mozart’s fabulous initiatory opera, fear was the white rabbit: morbid fear, childish fears, fear which leaders weaponize in order to control their citizens, fear of silence, fear of death, fear of fire which has to be tamed in order to become the author of one’s own history.

 An heir of the Enlightenment, Mozart dreamt of composing a work that could appeal to scholars and the masses alike: just like the flute with the power to charm the animals in the forest.
 From the electrifying overture to the final note as the curtain falls, his music chases after his goal: to set the Earth on a par with Heaven and humans equal to the gods.
 It is a goal he manages to attain: during the final chorus, the composer succeeds in creating a musical utopia.
 As such, The Magic Flute bursts forth through the night and 230 years later, it continues to light up our world.

-Die Zauberflöte, azione in musica in three acts with prologue
+Die Zauberflöte, opera in two acts